Trucker Path: TruckLoads application

 Launched in July 2015, TruckLoads enables its users to quickly tap into available trucking capacity across all North American markets.
-The platform includes a mobile app for truckers that helps them find available loads and a web-based panel for freight brokers which they use to see nearby trucking capacity and post loads for moving.
+The platform includes a mobile app for truckers that helps them find available loads and a web-based panel for freight brokers, which they use to see nearby trucking capacity and post loads for moving.

-After a period of beta testing, TruckLoads has downloaded more than 250,000 times and has shown an average 20% monthly growth.
+After a period of beta testing, TruckLoads has been downloaded more than 250,000 times and has shown an average 20% monthly growth.
 More than 2 million loads are posted on the platform every month, also allowing carriers access to unlimited premium loads.
-TruckLoads offers freight companies the opportunity to post their loads for over 80,000 qualified carriers to view. more than 250,000 owner-operators who have installed and use the app.
+TruckLoads offers freight companies the opportunity to post their loads for over 80,000 qualified carriers to view.
+More than 250,000 owner-operators have installed and use the app.